Heaumer/www-base/README.md

-This is a sample Go web application, allowing to register/login/logout users.
-It tries to be as idiomatic as possible.
+This is a sample Go web application, allowing to /login/logout/unregister users.
+Users may then add/edit/delete named data.
+It tries to be as idiomatic and predictable as possible.

+Both JQuery and Bootstrap are used for the UI.

 # Files
 ## main.go
 Contains all the HTTP handling.
 Built on top of net/http and the gorilla toolkit, mainly:

-* gorilla/schema to convert form to struct (User)
+* gorilla/schema to convert form to struct (User, Data)
 * gorilla/session to store data through cookies (token)

 ## store.go, sqlite.go